PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Since late 2006, Nightcore songs began to be used in various AMV (Anime Music Videos) and dance MV uploaded to YouTube and slowly gaining attention.

 As first Nightcore song on YouTube is unknown due to video got deleted over years, but one of the earliest upload is “DAM DADI DO” by Wassabi Productions.
 The follow is a reupload of the.
-Although the time of the video being uploaded is unknown, both outro of the following videos are both Stop That Time (misnamed to Me and My Lover in Wassabi Productions’ video), suggesting the second video is watching Wassabi Productions’ video, and Wassabi Productions’s video is uploaded before 23 Aug 2006.
+Although the time of the video being uploaded is unknown, both outro of the following videos are both Stop That Time (misnamed to Me and My Lover in Wassabi Productions’ video), suggesting the second video is watching Wassabi Productions’ video, and Wassabi Productions’s video was uploaded before 23 Aug 2006.

 The following the collection of Nightcore Dance MV on YouTube, excluding DAM DADI DO by wassabi productions and Dam Dadi Do ((vickis retard dance)).

 Search result of Dam Dadi Doo on YouTube